OSA413/Sonic4_Tools/docs/File description.md

 File extension | Description | Program(s)
 ------------ | ------------- | -------------
-ADX | Criware's audio file | Any WAV/MP3 to ADX converter AMA | ??? | ???
+ADX | Criware's audio file | Any WAV/MP3 to ADX converter (e.g. Audacity with FFmpeg) AMA | ??? | ???
 AMB | (It is more a container than) an archive that contains game assets (textures, models...) | [AMBPatcher][modloader_link] AME | ??? | ???